In this section

 - Vasovagal syncope - The most common type of syncope is called vasovagal syncope.
 A variety of situations stimulate the vagus nerve, which leads to a slowing of the heart rate and relaxing of the body's blood vessels.
 With a slow heart rate and dilated blood vessels, less blood gets to the brain, and fainting occurs.
 Pain and emotional stress can trigger vasovagal syncope in susceptible people.
 This type of syncope can happen more often in some families.

-- Orthostatic hypotension - Another cause of syncope is orthostatic hypotension.
+- Pediatric orthostatic hypotension - Another cause of syncope is orthostatic hypotension.
 This is a drop in blood pressure that occurs when a person has been standing for a while, or changes from a sitting to a standing position.
 Blood tends to pool in the legs, keeping a normal amount of blood from being returned to the heart, and thereby preventing a normal amount of blood from leaving the heart and going to the body.
 A momentary drop in blood flow to the brain occurs, and a person faints.

 Some children have abnormalities of the structures of the heart that can cause syncopal episodes.
 Heart defects causing "outflow obstruction" may produce fainting because they restrict the blood flow to the body out of the left ventricle.
 Aortic stenosis and hypertrophic cardiomyopathy diminish the blood flow from the left ventricle through the aorta, and children with these problems may experience syncope.

-Irregular or rapid heart rhythms can also trigger syncope.
+Irregular or rapid heart rhythms can also trigger syncopal episodes.
 When the heart beats rapidly or irregularly, the heart has less time to fill with blood before it is time to pump whatever blood is within them to the lungs or to the body.
 If this results in not enough blood reaching the brain, the body’s response is fainting.

 Yet another cause of syncope can be an inflammation of the heart muscle known as myocarditis.
 The heart muscle becomes weakened and is not able to pump as well as normal.
 The body again reacts to decreased blood flow to the brain by fainting.